elifitch/whirlwind-tour-of-web-performance/script-loading/script.md

 [defer: http://www.growingwiththeweb.com/images/2014/02/26/script-defer.svg]
 Deferred scripts are also downloaded while the browser is parsing HTML, but unlike async scripts, they'll execute when the rest of the HTML document is done parsing.
 Deferred scripts also execute in the order they appear in the HTML, whereas Async scripts execute in the order of whatever finishes downloading first.

 It's important to note that the location of the `<script>` tag in the DOM matters.
 The key benefit of using async or defer is downloading your javascript earlier, while not blocking HTML parsing.
 If the script is in the traditional place at the bottom of the document just before the body's closing tag, you won't get much benefit in parallelizing HTML parsing and script downloading, because the download starts when the parser reaches the script tag, so if the script is near the end, the download will start when the HTML is almost done parsing, minimizing the benefits of these attributes.
-Using async and defer, it's common to place your script tags in the `<head>`
+Using async and defer, it's recommended to place your script tags in the `<head>`

 So when does it make sense to use each one?
 Let's answer that question with a quick demo.